 Did you grow up learning about positive self talk?
 I didn't.
 As little girls in the 80's and 90's, we were not taught to be empowered and confident.
-We were taught to be humble, not to take up too much space, and not to brag.
-For fear of being braggarts, many little girls grew up never speaking about themselves in a positive manner.
+Adults focused on teaching us to be humble, not to take up too much space, and not to brag.
+Awareness and teaching of positive self talk for kids has only recently come into the spotlight.

 Although I usually share early literacy and math activities, I firmly believe in teaching the whole child.
 Children can only learn when their needs are being met emotionally, and if a child is experiencing something emotionally heightened, they may have trouble learning something new until those emotions are addressed.